jacovone/cnodes-ui/docs/tutorials/react-integration/REACT-INTEGRATION.md

 # React integration

-This tutorial will drive the user to create a very simple React sample project with a simple React component that embeds the CnodesCanvas.
+This tutorial will drive the user to create a very simple React project containing a component that embeds the CnodesCanvas.

 To create a new React project follow these steps: